Home Rides Reviews Bikes Gallery Tech Misc Contact

 Warning - some useful insight may actually be gleaned between the taunts!

-Q: Can I do the Tour (T1) on my _____, _____, or _____ 500+ lb dual sport without messing up the wax job?
+Q: Can I do the Tour (T1) on my _____, _____, or _____ 500+ lb dual sport, without messing up the wax job?

 A: How the heck should we know?
 It ultimately depends on if you can ride the damned thing, doesn't it?
-In point of fact the Tour has been attempted on bikes as small as a YZ250F and as large as a DR650S dual sport (though the guy on the DR had some major cujones).
-We think that the average pilot of a BMW R1200GS will really wish that they were on a Honda XR650R much of the time (especially the first couple of days) - unless they happen to be Johnny Campbell in which case it won't matter in the least bit.
-There is a variant of the Tour, T2, that is entirely dual sport friendly.
+In point of fact, the Tour has been attempted on bikes as small as a YZ250F and as large as a KTM990 dual sport.
+It has been attempted by individuals perched atop nearly every type of knobby-shod motorcycle imaginable as well as some that are not.
+As for us - we think that the average pilot of a big Beemer dual sport will really wish that they were on a KTM500 much of the time - unless they happen to be Ned Suesse in which case it won't matter in the least bit.
+You will probably get tossed from whatever you ride more than once so make sure that you can pick it up and that it doesn't break easily.

 Q: Is the Tour a camping along the way kind of deal or can I stay in motels?